-There are three good reasons as to why all home sellers should get a building inspection prior to putting the property on the market:
+Three important reasons as to why all home sellers should get a pre-sale building inspection prior to putting the property on the market:

 With this form of leverage, any vendor that needs to sell quickly for whatever reason will have little choice but to either fix the situation or reduce the property price just to conclude the sale.